 Spirulina has greater bile acid binding properties than casein (comparator) and appears to reduce cholesterol solubility in micelles.
 Ex vivo, the uptake of cholesterol into Caco-2 cells appears to be reduced with spirulina, and ingestion of 10% spirulina in the diet for 10 days in rats fed a high cholesterol diet did not alter liver cholesterol but increased fecal cholesterol excretion by 20.8-23%.

-Appears to increase the amount of cholesterol defecated out, which is secondary to preventing its absorption in the intestines.
-It appears to be a moderate degree of potency, not overly remarkable but still greater than many other supplement options
+Spirulina appears to increase the amount of cholesterol defecated out, which is secondary to preventing its absorption in the intestines.
+It appears to be a moderate degree of potency, not overly remarkable, but still greater than many other supplement options

 A study in young and otherwise healthy persons has noted that the postprandial spike in triglycerides following ingestion of a high fat meal is attenuated when eaten alongside 5g spirulina (up to 42% at 4.5 hours after the meal).
 This reduction in triglycerides appeared to affect youth more than older persons, with a 30% reduction in AUC seen in persons aged 10-12yrs while those above 13 years of age did not note any benefit.